Criticism of the Church of Jesus Christ of Latter-day Saints

-The Church of Jesus Christ of Latter-day Saints (LDS Church) has been subject to criticism and sometimes discrimination since its early years in New York and Pennsylvania.
-In the late 1820s, criticism centered around the claim by Joseph Smith to have been led to a set of golden plates from which the Book of Mormon was reputedly translated.
+The Church of Jesus Christ of Latter-day Saints (LDS Church) has been subject to scholarly and religious criticism and public debate since its inception in the early 1800s.
+The discussion encompasses a wide range of issues from the church’s leaders, origins, and teachings, to its social and political stances.
+The historical claims of the church—including the authenticity of foundational books of scripture such as the Book of Mormon and Pearl of Great Price, as well as the church's former practice of polygamy—have faced public scrutiny.
+Changes in church teachings, as well as former teachings perceived as harsh or extreme face criticism as well.
+In the modern day, its historical teachings and policies around skin color and those around Black and Native American people, along with its past and current views on LGBTQ people and women have received greater public attention.
+Other controversies include church leaders' handling of sexual abuse cases, church finances, members critical of church leadership, and allegations of hiding or distorting parts of church history.

+In the late 1820s, criticism centered around founder Joseph Smith stating he had been led to a set of golden plates from which he said the Book of Mormon was translated.
 In the 1830s, one of several criticisms was for Smith's handling of a banking failure in Kirtland, Ohio.
-After the Mormons migrated west, there was fear and suspicion about the LDS Church's political and military power in Missouri, culminating in the 1838 Mormon War and the infamous Mormon Extermination Order by Governor Lilburn Boggs.
+The bulk of members moved to Missouri where there was fear and suspicion about the LDS Church's political and military power, culminating in the 1838 Mormon War and the Mormon Extermination Order by Missouri governor Lilburn Boggs.
 In the 1840s, criticism of the church centered on its theocratic aspirations in Nauvoo, Illinois.
-Criticism of the practice of plural marriage and other doctrines taught by Smith were published in the Nauvoo Expositor.
-Opposition led to a series of events culminating in the death of Smith and his brother while jailed in 1844.
+Criticism of the practice of religious polygamy called plural marriage and other doctrines taught by Smith were published in the Nauvoo Expositor.
+Smith ordered the destruction of the Expositor printing press.
+Opposition led to a series of legal challenges culminating in the arrest then death of Smith and his brother while jailed in 1844.